(Mock up "how-to" ideas and a variety of covers created using this system for actual book covers, so keep scrolling down)

 Building a cover is not rocket science, it's all about making an impression, snagging a buyer's attention.

 Next you'll need a graphic that is royalty free.
 Fortunately, there are places you can purchase these for a very agreeable price -- we're talking under ten dollars here.
 The graphic used in our step-by-step build is from Dreamstime.com.
-I've also used 123RF.com and there are others out there as well.
+I've also used 123RF.com and Shutterstock but there are others out there as well.
+Dreamstime has graphics that run cheaper than 123RF, Shutterstock and Canva, and I get far more of my cover graphis from them.

-When I dropped the graphic into the 6x9 and stretched it, there was a gap at the bottom.
+When I dropped this graphic into the 6x9 and enlarged it to fit the 6" wide, there was a gap at the bottom.
 It could have been left blank, in other words, white.
 I wanted a bit more drama...the graphic sort of called for it.
 Therefore, I did a band of black at the bottom.
 I could also have given the entire sheet a black background then dropped the graphic on top, but this was just as effective.
 Either way the same amount of black would band the bottom of the cover.

 The next step will take the longest.
 It is deciding on the font to use for your title and author's name.